electron/electron/docs/tutorial/desktop-environment-integration.md

 win.flashFrame(true)
 ```

-Don't forget to call the `flashFrame` method with false to turn off the flash.
+Don't forget to call the `flashFrame` method with `false` to turn off the flash.
 In
 the above example, it is called when the window comes into focus, but you might
-use a timeout or some other event to trigger it off.
+use a timeout or some other event to disable it.

 ## Represented File of Window (macOS)